Competitive-Capabilities-International/client-applications-assessments/ca-java-assessment.md

 * Consider containerization
 * Treat the code as if it was going to be sent to production - what would you do to ensure it is production-ready.

+#### Assumptions:
+* Assume that the database will have a high number of tasks and users.
+* Feel free to share other assumptions you made during development.

 #### Bonus Tasks:
 Setup a scheduled job to check all tasks in the Database - those that have a status of "pending" and who date_time has passed - print it to the console